slashdotted/yavom/README.md

 auto moves = myers(arrayOne,arrayTwo);
 ```
 The return value *moves* is a vector of *Move* objects.
 The *myers* function accepts an additional *long* parameter which defines the maximum
-time (in *milliseconds*) that the algorithm is allowed to spend at each iteration (an iteration is one step *d* in Myers algorithm): this is
+time (in *nanoseconds*) that the algorithm is allowed to spend at each iteration (an iteration is one step *d* in Myers algorithm): this is
 useful when dealing with very large containers (by default the value is -1, meaning that no time limit is set).
 You can apply moves to the array as follows:
 ```c